MicrosoftDocs/bot-docs/articles/includes/quickstart/dotnet/quickstart-dotnet-start-bot.md

 # [Command Line](#tab/cl)

-To run your bot locally, open a command prompt or terminal and run these commands.
+To run your bot locally in a command prompt or terminal:

 1. Change directories to the project folder for your bot.
 1. Use `dotnet run` to start the bot.